How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 If the UET tag code is implemented correctly, your UET tag will get an active status in the UET tag section of Microsoft Ads.

-If the dynamic remarketing parameters track correctly, the dynamic remarketing audiences will begin to accumulate data.
+If the dynamic remarketing parameters are tracked correctly, the dynamic remarketing audiences will begin to accumulate data.

-It’s important to note that statistics by the quantity of users within audiences can take a long time to accumulate.
+It’s important to note that the statistics on the number of users within audiences can take a long time to accumulate.
 It depends on the volume of traffic to each audience.
-It is especially true for the “Cart Abandoned” and “Past Buyers” audiences.
+It is especially true for the “Abandoned Cart” and “Past Buyers” audiences.
 While the statistics are accumulating, the size value of these audiences will be 0.
-In our case, statistics for these audiences began to be displayed after 30 users had accumulated in the search network audience only.
+In our case, the statistics for these audiences started to display after 30 users in the search network audience only.

-To check if Product ID and Page type values are passed to dynamic remarketing attributes correctly, install the UET Tag Helper browser extension.
+Install the UET Tag Helper browser extension to check if Product ID and Page type values are passed to the dynamic remarketing attributes correctly.

-Launch the extension, open your website and activate the extension on the site.
-In the Tracking Code section, check out parameters that are replaced dynamically.
+Launch the extension, open your website and activate the extension on the website.
+In the Tracking Code section, check out the parameters that are replaced dynamically.

-To check whether tags are triggered on your “Thank you page” after purchase, go to the Order section in your Shopify account.
+To check whether the tags are triggered on your “Thank you page” after the purchase, go to the Order section in your Shopify account.
 Select an order and click on it.

-On the order, page find More actions bar (1) and select View order status page (2).
+On the Order page find the More actions bar (1) and select the View order status page (2).

 A new window will open the thank you page for this order.
 On that page, press Ctrl+U and find the UET tag code.
 The easiest way to do this is to search for the unique identifier of your UET tag.